hugang/auto-test/doc/commands.md

     - from(target): the target file path. download: remote path. upload: local path.
     - to(value): the value file path. download: local path. upload: remote path.

+## ssh [〇]

+ssh command.

+- argument
+    - host: The host of the ssh.
+    - port: The port of the ssh.
+    - user: The user of the ssh.
+    - password: The password of the ssh.
+    - command: The command of the ssh.

 ## step count [〇]

 count the steps of src.